bebeal/VizDoomGym/README.md

                             `step(action)`.
                             Default: False.
 (Not used by default).
                             If True:
-                                Action space can be a single one of binary/continuous action space, or a Dict containing both.
+                                Action space can be a single one of binary/continuous action space, or a Tuple containing both.
-                                "binary":
+                                "binary"":
                                     if max_buttons_pressed == 0: MultiDiscrete([2] * num_binary_buttons)
                                     if max_buttons_pressed > 1: Discrete(n) where n is the number of environment actions that have
                                                                 0 <= max_buttons_pressed bits set